 The Third Eye

-Unlike Devi, Shiva doesn’t have different aspects, though he is depicted in various form.
+Unlike Devi, Shiva doesn’t have different aspects, though he is depicted in various forms.
 And the core personality of the Shiva Loka is Lord Shiva.
 Everything that manifests from the cosmos was initially created by Devi to assist in withdrawing and destroying creation at various stages too.
-And destruction is an important part of creation since birth and death is the profound reality.
+And destruction is an important part of creation since birth and death is a profound reality.
 It is the cycle through which there is a balance in manifestation.
 The role for Shiva is to destroy the creation when required.
 But the function is not only limited to that.
 He is the one who destroys creation, along with evil, negativity, stagnation of life.
 The destruction doesn’t necessarily mean death and pain, but also transformation towards the light.

 But he doesn’t interrupt the creation until it is absolutely necessary.
 He destroys when it is important, just, and essential.
 Moreover, he does it in the right proportion.
 After completing the destruction process, he uses the energies from the destroyed manifestation to create new gadgets.

 Other roles of Shiva

 Personally, he gets involved with the Rishis to show them the right path, and share hope, energy, and love.
 There are stories of how he has incarnated on earth to help Rishis when in need.
 When his works are done, he returns back but leaves the energy so that other souls can be influenced by his positive energy.
 There is also the story about how he lived on Mount Kailash in the Himalayas, and how Rishis went to the place to be in touch with the stories.
 They claim that about 75% of his energies at the place until 1974.
 But when the Pralaya initiated, a lot of these energies shifted to other places.
 Today, the Rishis claim that the amount of energy remaining might be around 2% at Mount Kailash.